SigOiry/Walkthru2/README.md

 # Walkthru2

+## Introduction

-Sample repository for walkthru 2  of fast.ai course
+This is a sample repository for walkthru 2  of fast.ai course.